amenadiel/google-maps-documentation/docs/PredictionTerm.md

 **Type:**  string

-The value of this term, e.g. "Taco Bell".
+The value of this term, for example, "Taco Bell".